 According to the article, the worldwide number of potential consumers is expected to grow dramatically in the near future.
 It’s estimated that the global middle class will increase by 3 billion by 2030—almost 10 times the current U.S. population.

 From the article:

 These demographic shifts represent a human development milestone and a rich market opportunity for businesses, but it will not be possible to meet soaring consumer demand with business models that depend on increased consumption.

-This expansion of the middle class will pose a growing challenge to distribution of a finite supply of natural resources.
+This expansion of the middle class will pose a growing challenge to distributing a finite supply of natural resources.
 It will become increasingly difficult to fulfill consumer requests without a shift to sustainable business practices.
-Current projections show the demand for materials could triple by 2050 compared to 2000 levels.
+Current projections show the demand for materials could triple by 2050, compared to 2000 levels.
 This will make it difficult to find enough raw materials and energy necessary to meet production goals.

 Also from the article:

 Better technology and improved efficiency will help bridge the gap, but business growth purely through increased consumption is a risky strategy in such an environment.